Laluprasad1/Laluprasad1/README.md

 - **ResumeSpark:** A gamified, interactive resume builder designed to make the process of creating resumes engaging and fun.
 - **Linked List & Scheduling Algorithms:** Various implementations focused on optimizing performance and understanding core data structures.
+- **EmoVision:** A facial emotion recognition system using AI to analyze and visualize emotional states in real-time.
+- **ClickCrafter:** An AI-powered banner and video generator that creates customizable promotional content for e-commerce and events.

 ---